RolandMarton/angular-starwars_battle_simulation/README.md

 # StarWars BattleSimulation

-This is the homework from Webstar, which is basically a Star Wars theme Battle Arena Simulator.
+This is the homework from Webstar, which is basically a Star Wars theme Battle Arena Simulator made with Angular, Sass and REST API.

 ## Design